storyblok/php-management-api-client/README.md

 These specialized classes extend the functionality of the `ManagementApi` class, offering more precise control and optimized methods for interacting with specific resource types in your Storyblok space.

+Let's start analyzing the specialized classes, like for example the `SpaceApi`.

 ## Handling Spaces